This information is a guide and should not be used as a substitute for professional legal advice.

 Each room in your home must be free from mould and damp caused by, or related to, the building structure.

-This minimum standard starts from 29 March 2023.
+This minimum standard started from 29 March 2023.

 From that date, any property must have all power outlets and lighting circuits connected to a circuit breaker and a residual current device that complies with Australian standards.